AI Answering Service For Nail Salons

 Research behind this page

-Square survey of 2,009 US adults and 1,002 Canadian adults, plus transaction analysis across hundreds of thousands of beauty sellers.
+Square survey of 2,009 US adults and 1,002 Canadian adults, plus transaction analysis across hundreds of thousands of beauty sellers, including outside-hours booking and subscription retention findings.

 Invoca benchmark report based on AI analysis of more than 60 million phone calls in consumer services.